Are you looking for a technical search engine optimization (SEO) checklist?

-It is the best internal linking plugin for WordPress that crawls the links on your WordPress website and provides a detailed report.
 You can see the number of internal links, outbound links, and affiliate links for each post and page.

 10. Generate XML Sitemaps and Submit Them to Search Engines

-Another important part of technical SEO framework is making it easier for search engines to find your content.
+Another important part of a technical SEO framework is making it easier for search engines to find your content.
 One of the ways you can do that is by creating an XML sitemap.

 It tells search engines about the important pages on your website.
 This way, search engine bots can crawl your site faster and index your content.
 While a sitemap won’t boost your rankings, it will improve the overall crawling and indexing process.

 You can create and customize the sitemap using AIOSEO.
 The plugin will automatically generate a sitemap upon activation.
 Besides, it also lets you create a video sitemap, a news sitemap, an HTML sitemap, and an RSS sitemap.

 Once you’ve created a sitemap, you can then submit it to different search engines using their webmaster tools.

 For instance, Google Search Console gives the option to enter the sitemap URL and submit it to the search engine.
 To learn more, you can see our guide on how to submit your site to search engines.

 Similarly, you can also add your site to Bing Webmaster Tools and then submit an XML sitemap to improve crawling and indexing.

 11. Use Schema Markup for Rich Snippets